legalthings/php-code-quality/STANDARD.md

 Directories MAY be omited if they're not used.

-Cache, user generated content, composer packages and bower packages SHOULD be excluded from distruction.
+Cache, user generated content and external (composer and bower) libraries SHOULD be excluded from distribution.

 ### 4.1.
 Projects